-Year 11 students are required to study Mathematics and will be placed in one of the following courses: Mathematics with Applications or Mathematics with Algebra.
+Year 11 students are required to study Mathematics and will be placed in one of the following courses: Mathematics for Numeracy, Mathematics with Applications or Mathematics with Algebra.
 Students will be placed on the basis of their Year 10 results and teacher recommendation.